mmourshed/mmourshed.github.io/_posts/2016-09-12-SMART-Process-Centric-Smart-Cities.md

 ---
 layout: post
-title: SMART---A process-oriented methodology for resilient smart cities
+title: SMART.
+A process-oriented methodology for resilient smart cities
 ---

 The inference of insights from big data in smart cities and the subsequent integration with processes (city and governance, existing and emerging) is as important as the development of a smart application, if not more.
 [Antonio Bucchiarone](http://soa.fbk.eu/bucchiarone/), [Fahmida Khandokar](http://www.linkedin.com/in/fahmida-khandokar-26b40834) and I presented our work on [process-centric smart cities methodology](https://www.researchgate.net/publication/305651106_SMART_A_process-oriented_methodology_for_resilient_smart_cities?ev=prf_pub) at the [Second IEEE International Conference on Smart Cities](http://events.unitn.it/en/isc2-2016) (ISC2-2016).